 1 squirt of lemon juice

 1 tsp. vanilla extract

 2 tbsp.
 SoFresh Almond Nogg (or more if needed)

 - Preheat oven to 350 Degrees F.

-- Using an electric mixer, cream the vegan butter with the organic sugar and then add the vanilla extract and almond milk.
+- Using an electric mixer, cream the vegan butter with the organic sugar and then add the vanilla extract, almond milk and lemon juice.

 - In another large bowl, mix together flour, baking soda, and salt.

 - Add the dry ingredients into the other bowl with the wet ingredients, mixing together until the dough becomes crumbly.
 If the dough is too crumbly to form a ball with your hands, add a little more Almond Nogg.

 - Create two balls of dough and place in a covered bowl in the refrigerator for about 20 minutes (optional; but this helps the dough rise and makes the cookies super soft and airy).
 You can make a vegan hot chocolate while you wait! 🙂

 - Transfer the balls of dough to a baking mat covered in flour so the dough doesn’t stick.